jddunn/jddunn.github.io/_posts/projects/tenets.md

 ## Closing

-We're closing in on a future where LLMs are becoming the glue to hold other pieces and services together that fundamentally should be deterministic, even to the point where it can become LLM calls verifying other LLM calls in guardrails or other forms of abstractions.
+We're closing in on a future where LLMs are becoming the glue to hold other pieces and services together that fundamentally should be deterministic, even to the point where it can become LLM calls verifying other LLM calls in guardrails that require predictability.

-It seems like being in favor of "cleanliness" or perhaps laziness or just plain intentional design decisions to *not* utilize anything but LLMs for agency when we build and use AI agents, **choosing** to ignore existing, well-documented static solutions in text analysis and natural language processing, is going to be a decision that compounds in slight effects overtime to snowball into something contentious.

 The future of AI pair programming isn't about throwing more compute at the problem or simply relying on models to get bigger and better.